 Each and every group is unique.
-Whether you're coming with a busload of your friends from the senior center or celebrating Emily's bachelorette party, each group has its own specific needs when it comes to picking the perfect Broadway show.
+Whether you're coming with a tour group or celebrating Joseph's birthday, each group has its own specific needs when it comes to picking the perfect Broadway show.
 Fortunately, no one knows Broadway better than our team at Broadway Inbound.
 We're lucky enough to see almost every show that opens on Broadway, which makes every staff member a bona fide theatre expert.

 Read the picks below, and stay tuned for even more Staff Picks next month.